Do Air Pollution and Ambient Noise Raise Dementia Risk?

 The project will study how these exposures affect brain structure and cerebrovascular disease, changes that are visible via brain imaging, says Weuve.

-For the second study, known as the AERONoSE project, Weuve is teaming up with Jayant Pinto, professor of surgery at the University of Chicago Medicine, to study the relationship between olfactory pathways and cognitive health.
-This research, which evolved from a pilot study initiated at BU School of Public Health, aims to shed light on whether the olfactory pathway, which carries information about odors from the nasal cavity to the brain, serves as an underlying mechanism for airborne toxicants to access the brain.
+For the second study, known as the AERONoSE project, Weuve is teaming up with Jayant Pinto, a professor of surgery at the University of Chicago Medicine, to study the relationship between olfactory pathways and cognitive health.
+This research, which evolved from a pilot study initiated at the BU School of Public Health, aims to shed light on whether the olfactory pathway, which carries information about odors from the nasal cavity to the brain, serves as an underlying mechanism for airborne toxicants to access the brain.

-“Some pollutants might travel to the brain through the olfactory system—a direct anatomic connection from the nose to the brain—yet, there has been little study of this hypothesis in humans,” says Weuve.
+“Some pollutants might travel to the brain through the olfactory system—a direct anatomic connection from the nose to the brain—yet there has been little study of this hypothesis in humans,” says Weuve.
 “The goal of the AERONoSE project is to investigate this olfactory pathway by estimating the effect of air pollution exposure on a suite of neurocognitive and olfactory outcomes.”

 She says the study will leverage brain autopsy data to search for deposits of particulate matter that might reveal such a direct connection between the nose and the brain.